SignPath/Website-old/documentation/1_introduction.md

 Identify projects that need to be signed, restrict their content and define which elements need signing.

 * Multiple files can be signed in a single step (includes deep signing of nested artifacts)
-* The [artifact configuration](creating-an-artifact-configuration/) may be maintained by the development team and submitted to SignPath administrators when they change.
+* The [artifact configuration] may be maintained by the development team and submitted to SignPath administrators when it changes.

 </td>
     </tr>
     <tr>
       <td>Create signing policies</td>
-      <td>InfoSec</td>
+      <td>Administrator</td>
       <td>

 For each project